-7.1 No Board Member shall use Authority facilities, services or property for his/her election or re-election campaign.
-No Board Member shall use the services of Authority employees for his/her election or re-election campaign during hours in which the employees are in the paid employment of the Authority.
+7.1 No Director shall use Authority facilities, services or property for his/her election or reelection campaign.
+No Director shall use the services of Authority employees for his/her election or re-election campaign during hours in which the employees are in the paid employment of the Authority.

-8. Attendance at Authority Meetings

-8.1 Board Members make board meeting attendance a priority.
-A Board Member is considered to have resigned if he/she is absent from three (3) consecutive board meetings without a formal leave of absence, or five (5) meetings in a year without an acceptable explanation as approved by the Chair.
-The Board Chair will notify the appointing municipality when this situation arises.
-The appointing municipality may appoint a substitute member during a long-term absence.

-9. Conduct at Authority Meetings
+8. Conduct at Authority Meetings

-- 9.1 During meetings, Board Members shall conduct themselves with decorum.
-Respect for delegations and for fellow Board Members requires that all Board Members show courtesy and not distract from the business of the Authority. - 9.2 No Board Member at any meeting of the Authority shall: - a) Criticize any decision of the Authority or the Committee, as the case may be, except for moving, in accordance with the provision of this by-law, that the questions be reconsidered; - Speak in a manner that is discriminatory in nature based on an individual's race, ancestry, place of origin, citizenship, creed, gender, sexual orientation, age, colour, marital status, family status or disability; - c) Leave their seat or make any noise or disturbance while a vote is being taken or until the result is declared; - d) Interrupt a member while speaking, except to raise a point of order or a question of privilege; - e) Speak disrespectfully or use offensive words against the Authority, Board Members, staff, or any member of the public; - f) Speak beyond the question(s) under debate; - g) Resist the rules or disobey the decision of the Board Chair on the questions or order or practices or upon the interpretation of the rules of the Authority. - 9.3 If any Board Member resists or disobeys, they may be ordered by the Chair to leave their seat for the remainder of the meeting.
-In the case of an apology being made by the offender, they may, by majority vote of the Authority, be permitted to retake their seat.

-- 9.4 No person except Board Members and Staff shall be allowed to come to the Board's table during the meetings of the Board without permission of the Chair or the Board. - 9.5 Censureship of an individual Board Member for conduct unbecoming a Board Member in the fulfillment of their duties, will be in accordance with a Motion to Censure described in Appendix A - Common Motions, Section C.
+- 8.1 During meetings, Directors shall conduct themselves with civility, respect and the decorum becoming of the office.
+Respect for delegations and for fellow Directors requires that all Directors show courtesy and not distract from the business of the Authority during presentations and when others have the floor. - 8.2 No Director at any meeting of the Authority shall:

+a) Speak in a manner that is discriminatory in nature based on an individual's race, ancestry, place of origin, citizenship, creed, gender, sexual orientation, age, colour, marital status, family status or disability;

+b) Leave their seat or make any noise or disturbance while a vote is being taken or until the result is declared;

+c) Interrupt a member while speaking, except to raise a point of order or a question of privilege;

+d) Speak disrespectfully, disparagingly or impugn motives against Directors, staff, or any member of the public;

+e) Speak beyond the question(s) under debate;

+f) Resist the rules or disobey the decision of the Board Chair on the questions or order or practices or upon the interpretation of the rules of the Authority.

-10. Influence on Staff
+9. Influence on Staff